SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

       }
    >> }

-If a closure does not specify a parameter list or return type because they can be inferred from context, place the capture list at the very start of the closure, followed by the ``in`` keyword:
+If a closure doesn't specify a parameter list or return type because they can be inferred from context, place the capture list at the very start of the closure, followed by the ``in`` keyword: